 This half term’s PSHE is to explore culture and cultural differences.
 They link this to racism, debating what it is and how to be aware of their own feelings towards people from different cultures.

 Our Music is the exciting topic of Old-School Hip-Hop The Fresh Prince of Bel-Air rapped by Will Smith.

 Autumn Term 2021

 What’s in the Wardrobe?

 Welcome back to school!
 We have lots of exciting learning ahead this term.
-Our class text is The Lion, The witch and The Wardrobe, and we will be writing diaries, instructions, narratives and biographies.
+Our class text is The Lion, The Witch and The Wardrobe, and we will be writing diaries, instructions, narratives and biographies.

 In Geography, we are learning all about rivers.
 We will be able to name the main events in the water cycle, use the index in an atlas to find rivers and describe the place in which the source of a river is found.
 We will be able to list some features of a river's course and some ways that rivers are used.

-We will be able to talk about clothes in French.
+We will be able to talk about ourselves (C’est moi!) in French.

 Class 5 Spring Term

 Fly Me to the Moon!